Bondax

 Bondax is an electronic music duo consisting of English musicians Adam Kaye (born 1 April 1994) and George Townsend (born 17 September 1993).
 The group gained prominence primarily as a result of BBC Radio, initially through BBC Introducing Lancashire before receiving BBC Radio 1 airtime from the a range of DJs including Nick Grimshaw and Annie Mac.
 Bondax's sound has often been described as genre-transcending; Moses Wiener of Dazed details the band's sound as "the aural equivalent of sipping an ice-cold Pimms on the balcony of your council estate flat.".

-Kaye and Townsend studied at QES (Queen Elizabeth School) Kirkby Lonsdale.

 In 2012, Bondax started their own record label, Just Us Recordings.
 The first release on the label was a track by fellow producer Karma Kid entitled "It's Always".

 In 2013, the duo performed at a number of festivals across Europe, including Bestival, Creamfields, and Beacons.